patrycja-i-lesniak/adream-site/README.md

 CLICK --> [ADream site](https://adreamsite.gtsb.io/)

-### Currently I'm working on:
+### Currently I'm working on

-* rebuilding the website to make the best use of the grid in SASS
+*improvement of the progress bar operation;

-* using mixins for breakpoints
+*rebuilding the gallery according to the grid system

-* progress bar
+* rebuilding the website according to the grid system

-* improved gallery display
+* mobile menu

 ![ADreamSite homepage](/adream-site.png)